 TLDR Hair follicle stem cells may help treat acute pancreatitis by reducing inflammation and aiding regeneration.

-The study investigated the therapeutic potential of hair follicle-derived mesenchymal stem cells (HF-MSCs) in treating acute pancreatitis (AP) using a rat model.
-HF-MSCs were extracted from infant Sprague-Dawley rats and transplanted into rats with AP via tail vein injection.
-The results showed that HF-MSCs homed to the damaged pancreas, expressed pancreatic progenitor cell markers, reduced inflammation, and promoted pancreatic regeneration.
-These findings suggested that HF-MSC transplantation could be a promising treatment for AP, although further research on its effectiveness and safety was needed for clinical application.
+The study investigated the use of hair follicle-derived mesenchymal stem cells (HF-MSCs) as a treatment for acute pancreatitis (AP) in a rat model.
+HF-MSCs were transplanted into rats with AP, where they migrated to the damaged pancreas, expressed pancreatic progenitor cell markers, reduced inflammation, and promoted regeneration.
+The results indicated that HF-MSC transplantation could be a promising therapeutic approach for treating AP.

 Discuss this study in the Community →